cdpxe/NELphase/documentation/README.md

 # NEL – Tool for Researchers in Network Steganography to Simulate a Network Environment Learning Phase

-Written by Steffen Wendzel, [www.wendzel.de](http://www.wendzel.de) (wendzel (at) hs-worms (dot) de).
-Research on the NEL phase is currently performed by **Wojciech Mazurczyk, Steffen Wendzel, Jörg Keller and Mehdi Chourib**, cf. [our project website](http://ih-patterns.blogspot.de/p/authorscontact.html).
+Written by *Steffen Wendzel*, [www.wendzel.de](http://www.wendzel.de) (wendzel (at) hs-worms (dot) de).
+Research on the NEL phase is currently performed by multiple authors, cf. [our project website](http://ih-patterns.blogspot.de/p/authorscontact.html).

 *Please Note:* We describe details of the NEL tool-based experiments as well as our new strategy for an active warden in (Mazurczyk et al., under review).
 These details will be added to the documentation once our work passed an academic peer review.

 ## Introduction

-In Network Steganography research, a covert channel is a stealthy communication channel (see (Mazurczyk et al., 2016) for an introduction).
+In *Network Steganography* research, a *covert channel* is a stealthy communication channel (see [here](https://cacm.acm.org/magazines/2018/1/223894/fulltext) for a short overview or (Mazurczyk et al., 2016) for a detailled introduction).
 Some covert channels are capable of performing a so-called *Network Environment Learning* phase (or: NEL phase).
 Such NEL-capable covert channels

 - can determine how exactly data can be covertly exchanged between sender and receiver, and
 - which types stealthy data transmissions will be blocked/modified by an active warden (e.g. a firewall or a traffic normalizer).